srishtiee/team-4/README.md

 Outputs "Hello, World!" using memory-mapped I/O.

 ### Fibonacci (`programs/fibonacci.asm`)
-Computes the first 10 Fibonacci numbers and stores them in memory starting at address 0x0040.
-Use the `dec` command to view the stored numbers as decimal values.
+Computes the first 10 Fibonacci numbers and stores them in memory.

 ### Timer (`programs/timer.asm`)
 Demonstrates Fetch/Compute/Store cycles by counting down from 10 to 0.